 This NASA page is filled with great information about climate change.
 Get quick stats about carbon levels, Earth's temperature and melting ice.
 Explore the data, articles and incredible images showing the changes that Earth is undergoing.

 Explore this page about Canada's boreal forests.
 There are two short videos and teaching resources, as well as maps and descriptions of the many different life forms that inhabit those forests.
-What are the threats to this ecosystem and what kinds of actions are being taken?

 The ten short films in the Beyond Bark Beetles series share the story of the bark beetle outbreak in our western forests and show how the U.S. Forest Service is responding.
 See how beetles choose trees and what they do once they burrow inside.